bblfsh/documentation/driver/sdk.md

 For this to work, the driver developer will need to provide files with source code examples in the `tests/` directory. with the `.source` file extension.
-It's recomended that you keep the original extension before the `.source` so the command below can autodetect the language.
+It's recommended that you keep the original extension before the `.source` so the command below can autodetect the language.

 Once this is done, you need to generate the `.native` and `.uast` fixtures with